asterics/AsTeRICS-Grid-Boards/README.md

 * `tags`: an array of tags, indicating the properties of the configuration (e.g. topic and grid size, example: `["BASIC", "4x5", "MEDICAL"]`)
 * `generateGlobalGrid`: if `true` a default global grid is generated while importing this configuration

+# Predefined actions

+The folder `predefined_actions` contains metadata about [Predefined actions](TODO) which make the configuration of complex actions (e.g. HTTP requests to an API) more user-friendly.
+Each subfolder of `predefined_actions` contains information about a specific device, or more general an `action group`.
+All data from these folders is merged to `live_predefined_actions.json` for the use within AsTeRICS Grid.

+## Structure of a predefined action

+This is the JSON structure of a predefined action group, located in a subfolder of `predefined_actions`:
+* `id`: a unique ID of the device or action group, e.g. a specific device with a specific API version like `Shelly_Plus_Plug_S_Gen1_HTTP_API`
+* `name`: the display name for this action group
+* `actions`: an array of actions possible for this action group.
+Each action has these properties:
+   * `name`: a name for the action, can be translated (see below)
+   * `actionModelName`: the model name of an action which should be executed in the background, for most actions integrating REST APIs this will be `GridActionHTTP`.
+See all models with prefix `GridAction` in [folder model of AsTeRICS Grid](https://github.com/asterics/AsTeRICS-Grid/tree/master/src/js/model).
+   * `customValues`: an array of custom values, which can be defined by the user in the UI.
+A custom value has these properties:
+      * `name`: the name of the custom value, shown to the user, can be translated (see below)
+      * `type`:  the type of the custom value, can be `text`, `number` or `select`
+      * `values`: only for type `select`.
+Contains an array of the selectable values.
+Can be either (translatable) strings which are directly used for the resulting background action or objects with these properties:
+         * `label`: translatable string shown to the user
+         * `value`: value actually used for the background action
+      * `placeholder` (optional, only for type `text` and `number`): a placeholder shown in the UI
+      * `min`, `max` and `step` (optional, only for type `number`): minimum, maximum and step values for the number input
+      * `autoStartWith` (optional, only for type `text`): array of string values the `text` value must start with.
+The string given by the user is auto-prefixed with first value of the array.
+So if `autoStartWith` is `["http://", "https://"]` and the user inputs `192.168.0.10`, this value is automatically changed to `http://192.168.0.10` while if the user inputs `https://192.168.0.10` it's also accepted and not changed.
+      * `mustMatch` (optional, only for type `text`): a Javascript regex the string given by the user must match
+  * `presets`: preset values which should be set to the properties of the given `actionModelName`.
+For instance for `GridActionHTTP` there could be the preset `{"method": "POST"}` to specify that a POST request should be used (without any user input).
+It's also possible to use placeholders in the form of [Javascript template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), for instance there could be the preset value `"restUrl": "${httpUrl}/somePath/0?action=${actionType}"` where `${httpUrl}` and `{actionType}` will be replaced by the `customValues` with the names `httpUrl` and `actionType`, defined above and specified by the user via the UI.

+## Translations

+The `name` properties of the JSON defining a predefined action group (see above) can be translated via crowdin.
+Each run of `npm run generate` automatically generates the file `predefined_actions/i18n/i18n.en.json` which then must be manually translated to the English values.
+Afterwards they can be translated into other languages in this [crowdin project](https://crowdin.com/project/asterics-grid-boards).

 # Acknowledgements
 This repository was created within the [netidee project funding for AsTeRICS Grid](https://www.netidee.at/asterics-grid), Call 18.

 <img src="https://raw.githubusercontent.com/asterics/AsTeRICS-Grid-Boards/refs/heads/main/netidee-logo.svg" width="250"/>

+Thanks to [crowdin](https://crowdin.com/project/asterics-grid-boards) for providing a free open source license.